Paronim/Paronim/README.md

 <img alt="Poster" style="vertical-align: middle;" src="Untitled (2).png"  />

-# :scream_cat: About me
+# About me:
-:smoking: I am a junior Full stack developer from Russia
+I am a junior Full stack developer from Russia :smoking:
-:speak_no_evil: I study and do projects on the sly
+I study and do projects on the sly
-:briefcase: While unemployed :smiley:
+While unemployed